 Through a grant from Dominion Energy, NoVA Outside is excited to offer free outdoor and environmental education workshops for both formal and informal educators.
-The workshops will offer an opportunity to learn from professional outdoor educators, apply theory to personal practice, and share ideas with peers.
-Sessions will be divided into two modules and include concepts such as cultivating inquiry, integrating learning, and fostering sustainability.
+The workshops offer an opportunity to learn from professional outdoor educators, apply theory to personal practice, and share ideas with peers.
+Sessions are divided into two modules and include concepts such as cultivating inquiry, integrating learning, and fostering sustainability.

 Module #1 took place in Spring 2021, and summaries of the sessions (and recordings, where available) can be found below.
 Educators who attended two sessions earned a free outdoor education resource book to use within their learning environment.
 In addition, educators who attended four sessions earned an environmental science kit of their choice.